BrianHenryIE/SortonsEvents-iOS/README.md

 ## Views

 There are four views: Events, News, Directory, About.
+Events shows a list of upcoming events that were created or posted by Facebook pages related to the university.
+The News view is a merged newsfeed of all posts made by the related pages.
+Directory is that list of pages.
+About is meta, contact and sharing.

 ### Events